Safety » 7

 Unlike other makers who now fit up to 10 airbags, the 2013 Mazda CX-5 has six: two for the front passengers, two side bags, and two window curtains.

 The Insurance Institute for Highway Safety (IIHS) gives the CX-5 its highest ratings of "Good" for frontal offset and side impact crash tests, for roof strength, and for rear crash protection.
 The IIHS also designated the CX-5 a "Top Safety Pick."
-The National Highway Traffic Safety Administration (NHTSA) hasn't yet released test results for the CX-5, but Mazda says it hopes to achieve the highest safety ratings from the government agency as well.
+The National Highway Traffic Safety Administration (NHTSA) gave the CX-5 four out of five stars on frontal rollover ratings, and a five-star rating for side-impacts, averaging for a four out of five star overall rating.

 The 2013 CX-5 has the usual complement of electronic aids, including stability and traction control, anti-lock brakes, and other safety control systems.
 And its handling is so predictable that we expect more drivers than usual simply to drive around or away from potential dangers.
 Mazda is also particularly proud of the stiffness of the entire body shell, despite its light weight.